 immediately replaced by a "chief" piece: Queen, Eagle, Lion,

 Sorceress, Duchess, Rhinoceros or Buffalo.
 Promotion to any

 other type of piece is not allowed.
 It is permitted to promote a

-Pawn, a Soldier or Prince to a type of piece already present on
+Pawn, a Maasai or Prince to a type of piece already present on

 the same side; however; it is considered "good etiquette" to

 avoid choosing a piece which is not captured yet, if possible.

 - En Passant capture: Any time a Pawn, a Maasai

 or a Prince takes a double step and passes through the capture

 square of an opposing Pawn or Maasai, that Pawn or Maasai may